-Rainbow Falls is a must-see for impressive and up-close access to one of North Carolina's most incredible waterfalls.
+Rainbow Falls is a must-see for impressive and up-close access to one of the most incredible waterfalls in North Carolina.
 On sunny afternoons as the mist flows, beautiful rainbow colors bounce off the water, giving the falls its rightful namesake.
 Take in the sight as the water cascades 150 feet over a rocky ledge, creating a photographer's dream.

 While the hike to Rainbow Falls is down a strenuous 1.5-mile trail (one way), the views are worth it – and it’s the perfect spot for a post-hike picnic.
 There’s also a swimming area 1/3 of a mile up the river to cool off at on hot days.

 Rainbow Falls is located in Gorges State Park in the heart of the Blue Ridge Mountains.
 Just an hour from Asheville, the trailhead is located on Grassy Ridge Road, just south of the park’s visitors’ center.